iamkanishka/Node-RabbitMQ-Mongo-Mongoose-JWT/Readme.md

 Note:- Before Starting with this Project, Please make sure you have installed latest stabled version of [Nodejs](https://nodejs.org/en/)  and [Docker](https://www.docker.com/)  Application in your System

+## What I Learnt
+1. Integration of RabbitMQ with NodeJS to Create Microservice Application
+2. Creating Channel and Passing Data as Buffer and Acknowledging the Channel
+3. Micro-Communication between the Two servers, with rabbitMQ Server

 ## Follow the Below Steps